ry207/Jarvis/README.md

 ## Additional Keywords
 ### (see [phrases.py](https://github.com/ry207/Jarvis/blob/main/phrases.py) for the full list of phrases)
-Jarvis responds to the following keywords:
+Jarvis responds to the following (and more) keywords:

 **Greetings:**
 ```